The early childhood years from birth to the start of kindergarten are an important time of rapid learning and growth.

 MARSS AND ECS

-School districts are required to use the FY 2013-2014 Registration Form for Early Childhood Screening (ED-02390-07) to assign MARSS identification numbers at the time of screening for all screening provided July 1, 2013 - June 30, 2014.
-Download the Registration Form.
+School districts are required to use the FY 2014-2015 Registration Form for Early Childhood Screening to assign MARSS identification numbers at the time of screening for all screening provided July 1, 2014 - June 30, 2015.
+Download English Registration Form.
 This updated form reflects changes to demographic data about race and ethnicity.
 Translations are available in 10 other languages: Arabic, Cambodian, Hmong, Laotian, Oromo, Russian, Serbo-Croatian, Somali, Spanish and Vietnamese.

 The Early Childhood Screening program is provided through school districts according to standards identified in Minnesota Statutes and Rules.
 The Early Childhood Screening program incorporates the Minnesota Department of Health standards for the screening of children.